ON THIS PAGE (Part I) Emphasis Mine In Bible Verses

 Certainly, whatever it was the builders had begun to do could have had very significant consequences because as the Lord said had they succeeded anything they then purposed to do would become possible for them.
 The idea that they could in some way reach heaven etc. etc. would not have enabled the architects of the Tower of Babel to 'do anything they purposed to do'.

-Somehow or the other, man has gotten it firmly stuck in his head that God has told us everything there is to know about everything, and since every incident in the Scriptures doesn't come wrapped up in a neat package complete with explanatory notes and commentaries, we tend to interpret the more inexplicable ones by our often very limited knowledge.
+Somehow or the other, man has gotten it firmly stuck in his head that God has told us everything there is to know about everything.
+Because every incident in the Scriptures doesn't come wrapped up in a neat package complete with explanatory notes and commentaries, we tend to interpret the more inexplicable ones by our often very limited knowledge.

 It simply doesn't always work like this.